kaist-cs101/kaist-cs101.github.io/documents/main.md

 **Note that if you look at other’s HW program code, it will be considered as cheating.**

+Every student may receive letter grades (A-F), but will be allowed to choose S/U grading afterward.

 ### Pass exam
 In the first week of the semester, we offer a "Pass Exam", which students who have already learnt programming can take to fulfill the CS101 requirement.
 The pass exam consists of a 90 minutes written exam, followed by a 90 minutes programming exam.